soldair/node-qrcode/README.md

 Can be one of the values in `qrcode.errorCorrectLevel`.
 Can be a string. one of `"minumum","medium","high","max"`.
-If undefined, defaults to H which is max error correction.
+If `undefined`, defaults to H which is max error correction.
 If invalid value, defaults to minimum error correction.

 client side api